 The solution is a renowned Dutch company that reversed the search system.
 You fill in your requirements and they tell you which cars are available that match your requirements.
 If you want to rent a car with no hassle and hidden costs (their prices include the insurance fee) just fill out THIS FORM.

 Rent a car with a driver for less

 You could decide to rent a car with a driver.
 A lot of Cubans rent tourist cars for a lot less than you can.
 They fill them up with black market gasoline and drive taxi all day.

 4 ways to find a (shared) taxi (from most expensive to cheapest)

 2 Ask your landlord or the porter of your hotel.
 This will ad 20 to 80 to the price depending how gullible you look.

 3ZunZunCardrove a hard bargain with the drivers and they offer good prices.
 Just book you trips online and they will get you at your house and deliver you right on the doorstep of you next lodging.
-See post:
+They also offer Car+Driver options.

 4 Drive the hard bargain yourself and go to the Viazul station.
 Lots of taxi’s there that want to take you anywhere.
 Get there before the bus for your destination leaves.
-Once it is gone prices go up.
+Once it is gone prices go up (DUH).

 This is a quote I received from yotellevocuba for Havana-Camaguey (560 km):